squ1dd13/CLEO-iOS/README.md

 which may or may not be installed on your system already.
 (On Manjaro, so I had to use `yay -S dpkg` for that to work.)

-Installing to a device uses `scp`, so make sure you have that too.
+Installation to a device requires `scp`, so make sure you have that too.

 ## Thanks to...